- Posted by Mark

 Second – I’m so glad that Leah wanted a home birth.
 Partly because I don’t really like hospitals and then also because the home birth WAS AMAZING.
 Seriously.
 I had great coffee, good food, my computer, and the absolute best part was that a few hours after BabyRoX was born – everyone left and it was just US THREE (plus our cats!)

 Oh – and did I mention how it was so low cost that we paid for it all out of pocket?
 Not that we had a choice (ha, try getting an insurance company to pay for a home birth!)
-OH.
-AND did I mention that we’re Full Time Photographers?
-Now I know that our lives have gone from simple office-worker-dreaming-of-being-artsy to full-time-photographers-that-travel-a-lot-and-give-birth-at-home, but if you had asked me a few years ago what I thought about home births… I don’t know what I would’ve said.
+Now I know that our lives have gone from simple office-worker-dreaming-of-being-artsy to full-time-photographers-that-give-birth-at-home, but if you had asked me a few years ago what I thought about home births… I don’t know what I would’ve said.

 BECAUSE MOST PEOPLE DON’T KNOW IT’S EVEN AN OPTION.